jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 require the `prefix`.

-I also like having vim keybindings for when I'm feeling lazy about moving my hands away from the [home row](https://www.computerhope.com/jargon/h/hrk.htm):
+It is also nice to have vim keybindings for changing panes without having to move away from the home row:

 ```
 bind h select-pane -L